Uttarakhand Police

-The Uttarakhand Police is the law enforcement agency for the state of Uttarakhand in India and it was formed in 2000.
+The Uttarakhand Police is the law enforcement agency for the state of Uttarakhand in India.
+It was formed in 2000.

+Uttarakhand Police Constable Notification 2024: The Uttarakhand Subordinate Selection Commission (UKSSSC) has published an official notification for the selection of Constables in the Uttarakhand Police Department on a direct recruitment basis.

 Organisational structure

 Uttarakhand Police comes under the direct control of Department of Home Affairs, Government of Uttarakhand.

-The Uttarakhand Police is headed by Director General of Police (DGP).
+The Uttarakhand Police is headed by the Director General of Police (DGP).